The E. M. Viquesney Doughboy Database

 It was during the Summer of 1918, that E. M. Viquesney first conceived, with a few sketches, the idea of an enduring monument to all those who had served and died in the still ongoing World War.
 A year later, the first working clay model had been completed, and in 1920, Viquesney copyrighted what was to become the most famous war memorial statue in U.S. history, "The Spirit of the American Doughboy".

-Viquesney didn't want his statue to portray the glamor and heroics of the American Doughboy in battle, but rather he wanted to show what the average hometown soldier had to endure in war, burdened under his heavy backpack, armed with a viciously bayoneted rifle, and carrying a gas mask pouch.
+Viquesney didn't want his statue to portray the glamour and heroics of the American Doughboy in battle, but rather he wanted to show what the average hometown soldier had to endure in war, burdened under his heavy backpack, armed with a viciously bayoneted rifle, and carrying a gas mask pouch.
 Viquesney hoped people would look at his statue and turn away from war.

 But in 1941 war came again, and the nation became focused on America's new soldier, the G.I., causing interest in Viquesney's "Spirit of the American Doughboy" to dwindle.
 However, throughout WWII Viquesney continued as a sculptor, making many G.I.-themed pieces.
 But with his death in 1946, most of the miniatures he produced throughout his long career, including the Doughboy lamp and statuette, seemed to rapidly and unaccountably disappear.